sdarlington/sdarlington.github.io/content/posts/2007-04-19-photo-book-test-printing-1.md

     - uk
 ---

 Last year I performed a [photo-book group test](http://www.zx81.org.uk/photography/photo-book-group-test-part-1.html "Group test ordering processes"), comparing the results from three different suppliers, [Apple](http://www.zx81.org.uk/photography/photo-book-group-test-part-3.html), [MyPublisher](http://www.zx81.org.uk/photography/photo-book-group-test-part-4.html) and [PhotoBox](http://www.zx81.org.uk/photography/photo-book-group-test-part-2.html).
 The good news for consumers is that there are always new entrants to the market.
-This time a company called [Printing-1](http://www.photo-book-printing.co.uk/ "Printing-1") ((They seem to go by half a dozen different names — including *myphotobook* — and the URL on their website seems to switch between them!)) contacted me and asked for my opinion on their wares.
+This time a company called [Printing-1](http://www.photo-book-printing.co.uk/ "Printing-1")[^1] contacted me and asked for my opinion on their wares.
 That’s to say, while last years books were paid for out of my own pocket this one was not.

 This test follows a similar pattern to last time.
 This post documents the software and the ordering process; the next will talk about the quality of the finished product.
 The initial order was placed on the evening of 17th April.